Atmosera-CoPilot-Dev/self-paced/cpp/ws-2/instructions.md

-Use Copiolot to help wrte C++ code that demonstrates the use of lambda functions and the std::function class template.
+Use Copilot to help wrte C++ code that demonstrates the use of lambda functions and the std::function class template.

 Here's a breakdown of the assignment: